vlinx-io/NativeImageAnalyzer/README.md

 GraalVM NativeImage Decompilation/Reverse Tool

-Download this tool from the release
+Download this tool from the Releases area.

 Extract the archive, then execute